meraki-analytics/cassiopeia/doc/index.rst

 Why use Cass?
 =============

-* An excellent user interface (which makes working with data from the Riot API fun).
+* An excellent user interface that makes working with data from the Riot API easy and fun.

+* "Perfect" rate limiting.

 * Guaranteed optimal usage of your API key.

-* Built in caching and (coming) the ability to easily link a database for offline storage of data.
+* Built in caching and (coming) the ability to easily hook into a database for offline storage of data.

 * Extendability to non-Riot data.
 Because Cass is a framework and not just an API wrapper, you can integrate your own data sources into your project.
-We plan to include Data Dragon and the ``champion.gg`` API as additional sources of data in addition to the Riot API.
+Cass already supports Data Dragon and the ``champion.gg`` API in addition to the Riot API.

-* ...
+* Dynamic settings so you can configure Cass for your specific use case.

 An Example